|

 the

-class system was transformed.
+class system also was transformed.
 In the middle ages, society had

 consisted of "the three estates": those who fought (the aristocracy or

-labor than by money.
-The new orders were upper class, middle class, and
+Brits began to be divided less by work than by money.
+The new orders were

-lower class, as described in general by wealth--a system more rigid
+lower class, as defined mainly by wealth--a social

-than ours today but much more fluid than the ages that went
+than in Anglo-America today but more fluid than in preindustrial times.

 The New Science

-ancient Israel, Greece or Rome.
-Experimental method accorded new
+Israel, Greece or Rome.
+Experimental method accorded new centrality to

 inquiring into “things” that can “be brought within their own touch and